 - Your contact details (physical address and email address OR telephone number).

 If any of these criteria are not met, the registration can't be processed.

 In the document upload you also have to include your Articles of Association (depending on your business type).

-For more questions about the registration, you can contact our Full Service team on email@example.com.
+For more questions about the registration, you can contact nostro team Full Service on email@example.com.